sonic-net/SONiC/doc/isis/frr-isis-sonic-yang-model-hld.md

                 leaf ipv4-routing-instance {
                     type string;
                     description
-                        "Routing IS-IS IPv4 traffic over this circuit for the given instance.";
+                        "Routing IS-IS IPv4 traffic over this interface for the given instance.";
                 }
                 leaf ipv6-routing-instance {
                     type string;
                     description
-                        "Routing IS-IS IPv6 traffic over this circuit for the given instance.";
+                        "Routing IS-IS IPv6 traffic over this interface for the given instance.";
                 }

                 leaf passive {
                     type boolean;
-                    default false;
+                    default "false";
                     description
                         "When set to true, the referenced interface is a passive interface such that it is not eligible to establish adjacencies with other